July 1, 2013

 My immediate reaction when Apple announced iCloud Keychain was that it would kill products like 1Password.
 Soon after, in fact, I added the application to my report, “Some Apps Are Facing An Uncertain Future Thanks To Apple's iOS 7 Update.”
 I received a quick response from the team behind 1Password, AgileBits.
 Needless to say, we had differing opinions on what type of impact iCloud Keychain would have on a product first released for Mac in 2006.
 Since writing my original post, I have had the chance to reacquaint myself with 1Password.
 I also had an opportunity to discuss the product, and its future, with Agilebit’s David Chartier.

+My experienceLike many, I first experienced 1Password on iOS.
+I did so after realizing that I needed a secure way to store passwords.
+Eventually, I began using 1Password to store website logins on my Mac.
 However, 1Password does more than save passwords.
 At Chartier’s urging, I started using some of its other features, both on iOS and OS X. Only then did I realize that 1Password has less in common with iCloud Keychain than I once believed.